Tennessee State plays Southeast Missouri State on 4-game win streak - WTOP News

 Cape Girardeau, Missouri; Saturday, 4:45 p.m.
 EST

-BOTTOM LINE: Tennessee State looks to keep its four-game win streak alive when the Tigers take on Southeast Missouri State.
+BOTTOM LINE: Tennessee State will look to keep its four-game win streak alive when the Tigers take on Southeast Missouri State.

-The Redhawks have gone 8-3 at home.
-Southeast Missouri State is 5-6 against opponents over .500.
+The Redhawks have gone 8-3 in home games.
+Southeast Missouri State is 5-6 against opponents with a winning record.

-The Tigers are 6-5 in conference games.
-Tennessee State leads the OVC with 38.6 points per game in the paint led by Brandon Weston averaging 6.7.
+The Tigers have gone 6-5 against OVC opponents.
+Tennessee State averages 15.3 turnovers per game and is 5-2 when turning the ball over less than opponents.

 Southeast Missouri State’s average of 7.3 made 3-pointers per game this season is only 0.3 more made shots on average than the 7.0 per game Tennessee State allows.
-Tennessee State averages 6.7 made 3-pointers per game this season, 1.2 more made shots on average than the 5.5 per game Southeast Missouri State allows.
+Tennessee State has shot at a 46.1% clip from the field this season, 4.5 percentage points higher than the 41.6% shooting opponents of Southeast Missouri State have averaged.

-Weston is scoring 16.5 points per game and averaging 5.1 rebounds for the Tigers.
-Travis Harper II is averaging 10.9 points and 3.8 rebounds over the last 10 games.
+Brandon Weston is scoring 16.5 points per game with 5.1 rebounds and 1.9 assists for the Tigers.
+Travis Harper II is averaging 10.9 points and 1.7 steals over the past 10 games.

 LAST 10 GAMES: Redhawks: 6-4, averaging 72.9 points, 29.9 rebounds, 14.3 assists, 9.1 steals and 3.8 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 64.8 points per game.